What is an electrophysiology study?

 How is an electrophysiology study done?

-Can electrophysiology study be done in children as well?
+Can electrophysiology studies be done in children as well?

 What are the complications of an electrophysiology study?